 Modeling communication functions

 To learn the language needed to communicate for different reasons, AAC learners need to see others use it.
-As we talk to them, we model by pointing to words on the user’s AAC system as we talk to them.
+As we talk to them, we model by pointing to words on the user’s AAC system.
 We model during day-to-day interactions.
 And just like we model to teach words, we also can model examples of different communication functions.
-We can show how we can communicate different messages for different reasons, using the AAC.
+We can show how we communicate different messages for different reasons, using the AAC.